Birkbeck/msc-project-source-code-files-22-23-Niminimi/README.md

 2. df_pandas_local = pd.read_csv('all_years_csv.csv', dtype={8: str, 16: str})

 # Data Source:
-The dataset for this project is sourced from the GitHub repository maintained by Jack Sackmann: https://github.com/JeffSackmann/tennis_atp
+The dataset for this project is sourced from the GitHub repository maintained by Jeff Sackmann: https://github.com/JeffSackmann/tennis_atp

 Note: The CSV file, “all_years_csv.csv”, was created by merging data from the years 1991-2023, as Sackmann's repository provides separate CSV files for each year.